kestess/fclones/README.md

 FUNCTEST - there is a functional test - "make test" and then run "fclones_test" - I never used Boost Test before this, but it appears I met the intent.
 MINBYTES - done.
 Note: the parameters do not take "=" signs, so the format would be like "--minbytes 8192" FASTANDLOOSE - done.
 Used as an intermediate filtering step when not used as the final step.
-PERFTEST - not done. gprof didn't appear to work on my Mac.
+PERFTEST - somewhat - gprof didn't appear to work on my Mac.
 I tried using Instruments and it was pretty and colorful, but I didn't see the tables I'm used to seeing.
+Added timing mechanism to baseline performance.
+Current output in uniprocessor form with (-p):

+    Total space saved after deleting duplicate files over 4096 long: 550.8 MB Total number of files that are copies (excluding one considered an original): 5524 Stage 1 completed in 0.45 seconds.
+Inserted 18083 entries.
+    Stage 2 completed in 1.39 seconds.
+Inserted 13503 entries.
+    Stage 3 completed in 12.12 seconds.
+Inserted 10709 entries.

+    Note: I have a boost folder and a boost_old folder that provide many copies.
+Also, my mysql installation dir is symlinked and provides an excellent excuse to fix the symlink problem.
+UPDATE - fixed half the symlink problem - the dirs.
+New times (excludes the mysql symlink)

+    Total space saved after deleting duplicate files over 4096 long: 90.4 MB Total number of files that are copies (excluding one considered an original): 3061 Stage 1 completed in 0.38 seconds.
+Inserted 15568 entries.
+    Stage 2 completed in 1.00 seconds.
+Inserted 9656 entries.
+    Stage 3 completed in 2.10 seconds.
+Inserted 5865 entries.

 ESCAPISM - done by default thanks to boost::filesystem output.
 NUMBERNICE - done.
 ISTHISTHINGON - done with AL (add length), AB (add block) or AH (add hash) designators to indicate which stage the program is in.